 Change of Vehicle

-If you are changing your car, you will need a new Resident Parking Permit (RPP) displaying your new vehicle’s details.
+If you are changing your car, you will need to update your Resident Parking Permit (RPP) to reflect your new vehicle’s details.

 To apply to transfer a permit to a new vehicle, you will need to:

-- return the existing RPP from your old car; and
+- return the existing RPP from your old car within 14 days; and

-- provide Proof the vehicle pertains to the address; and
+- provide / upload Proof the vehicle pertains to the address within 14 days; and

 The RPP for the new vehicle will have the same expiry date as the original RPP.